 Having identified the McPhillamys deposit within the “Ingledoon” property, a program of diamond core drilling was undertaken in 2010 by the Newmont Alkane JV to further define the known mineralisation and metallurgical characterisation of the deposit.
 At the completion of this exploration program, a potentially economic resource was confirmed subject to further feasibility assessment.
 In November 2012, Regis Resources Limited (Regis) acquired LFB Resources NL from the Newmont Alkane JV.
 Regis then completed an infill resource drilling program in the first half of 2013 to confirm the earlier exploration results and to increase the confidence level of the resource model.
 A resource estimate was prepared in July 2014.
 In mid-2016, Regis commenced a further round of drilling to refine the resource estimate and to obtain additional information required to complete a Pre-feasibility Study.
 That study has culminated in an updated mineral resource estimate and maiden ore reserve estimate released in September 2017.

-Regis’ Board anticipates making a decision to commence development of McPhillamys following the receipt of all required approvals.
+Regis’ Board anticipates making a final development decision for McPhillamys following the receipt of all required approvals.

 NSW Head Office